-During my PhD journey, my focus has evolved from formal verification and programming languages to AI alignment, prompted by my belief that robust AI represents a substantial existential threat to humanity.
+During my PhD, my focus has evolved from formal verification and programming languages to AI alignment.
 Prior to this, I majored in computer science and electrical engineering at MIT, contributing to AI and robotics research.
-After MIT, I explored interactive theorem proving at CMU with Simon Dedeo.
-During this period, I published research on the application of abduction in mathematics in the Cognition journal.
-I am currently in the 4th year of my PhD, where I have engaged in various projects related to SMT solving and interactive theorem proving.
-I have also probed into ontology mapping as a technique for targeted neural network interpretability.
+After MIT, I explored interactive theorem proving at CMU with Simon Dedeo, publishing research on abduction in mathematics in the Cognition journal.

 My primary character trait is curiosity, and I really love math.